Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns concede 111.6 points per game, sixth-ranked in the NBA.
+- The Suns give up 111.6 points per game, sixth-ranked in the NBA.

-- The Suns are the 11th-ranked squad in the NBA, giving up 42.9 rebounds per contest.
+- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.

-- In terms of assists, the Suns have given up 23.4 per game, third in the league.
+- The Suns concede 23.4 assists per game, third-ranked in the NBA.

-- Looking at 3-pointers, the Suns are ranked third in the league, giving up 11.4 makes per game.
+- In terms of 3-pointers, the Suns have allowed 11.4 makes per contest, third in the NBA.

 Aaron Gordon vs. the Suns